timostamm/protobuf-ts/README.md

 ===========

-Protobuf and RPC for Node.js and the Web Browser.
+Protocol buffers and RPC for Node.js and the Web Browser.

 For the following `.proto` file:
 ```proto